AricLandy/Sudoku/README.md

 ## Further Expansion Ideas
 1) This puzzle only works for a standard 9x9 puzzle but since most of the code is wrtten generically, a few minor modifications could allow it to work for Sudoku puzzles of any size
 2) The main way to run this program is to create a textfile and then edit main.cpp to take in that specific text file.
-Adding GUI of some sort would be very helpful (Coming soon)
+Adding a graphical way to input data would be very helpfull (coming soon)